Azure Synapse Analytics (formerly SQL Data Warehouse) with DirectQuery

 Connecting through Power BI Desktop

-You can connect to a SQL Data Warehouse using the Get Data button in Power BI Desktop.
+You can connect to an Azure Synapse Analytics using the Get data button in Power BI Desktop.

 Select More... to see all available data sources.
-From the window that appears, select Azure from the left pane, then select Azure SQL Data Warehouse from the list of available connectors in the right pane.
+From the window that appears, select Azure from the left pane, then select Azure Synapse Analytics from the list of available connectors in the right pane.

 In the window that appears, input your Server and optionally state the Database to which you want to connect.
 You can also select your data connectivity mode: Import or DirectQuery.
-For real-time access to information in your Azure SQL Data Warehouse, use DirectQuery.
+For real-time access to information in your Azure Synapse Analytics, use DirectQuery.

-For advanced options for the Azure SQL Data Warehouse connection, select the down arrow beside Advanced options to display additional options for your connection.
+For advanced options for the Azure Synapse Analytics connection, select the down arrow beside Advanced options to display additional options for your connection.

 The next section describes how to find parameter values for your connection.